 The general Remedial Action Objective (RAO) at the Former Camp Fannin is to limit exposure to potential hazards/risks for site workers/visitors, residents, recreational users and ecological receptors, resulting from exposure to MEC and MC at the site.
-However, no unacceptable risk posed by exposure to MC was identified at the Former Camp Fannin, so no RAOs are required for MC at the MRS.

-The current land use at the 2.36-inch Rocket Area MRS includes residential, recreational, light commercial, and agriculture.
-The primary intrusive activity is excavation for development to an approximate depth of 4 feet and, in some cases, deeper (pools, storm shelters, etc.), and periodic cultivation of agricultural plots to an approximate depth of 12 inches.
-In developing the RAO, current and future land use was taken into account.
-The specific RAO for the 2.36-inch Rocket Area MRS is to minimize direct contact with MEC during receptor activities (residential, recreational, light commercial and agriculture) on the ground surface and to a maximum anticipated receptor contact depth of 4 feet.
+However, no unacceptable risks posed by exposure to MC was identified at the Former Camp Fannin, so no RAOs are required for MC at the MRS. The specific RAO for the 60 mm Mortar Area MRS is to minimize direct contact with MEC during receptor activities (e.g., residential, light agricultural, light commercial and recreational) on the ground surface and to a maximum anticipated receptor contact depth of 1 ft. bgs.
 Future land use is expected to remain similar to the current land use.